-Kevin is a postdoc in the Bertozzi lab studying the roles of glycosylation in neurofibromatosis 1 (supported by a Children's Tumor Foundation Young Investigator Award).
-He received his Ph.D. in 2020 working in Chris Chang's lab on activity-based sensing methods to study the biological roles of formaldehyde.
+Kevin is a postdoc in Prof. Carolyn Bertozzi's lab studying the roles of glycosylation in neurofibromatosis 1 (supported by a Children's Tumor Foundation Young Investigator Award).
+He received his Ph.D. in Chemistry from UC Berkeley in 2020, where he worked in Prof. Chris Chang's lab on activity-based sensing and proteomics methods to study formaldehyde in biology.

 Honors & Awards

 Young Investigator Award, Children's Tumor Foundation (2020 - present)

 Lindau Nobel Laureate Meeting Fellowship, University of California President's Office (2020 - 2021)

 Poster Award, Gordon Research Conference in Bioorganic Chemistry (2019)

 Graduate Research Fellowship, National Science Foundation (2016 - 2020)

 Chemistry Department Scholar Award, University of California, Berkeley (2015)